 When the family doesn’t have to devote their energy to preventing food-seeking behavior, they have an opportunity to relax with you.
 When you, as part of their support network, take the time to learn what triggers syndrome-related behavior, you enable the parents to enjoy more “normal” social interactions.
 Time with family and friends is rejuvenating for the whole family.

 Your loved one or friend lives with PWS every day; though PWS shares similarities with other disabilities, it is unique and all-encompassing.
 Educating yourself about the syndrome and learning how to provide a safe, secure environment for your loved one or friend will be greatly appreciated.
-Please explore more in the links to the left.

 Keep in mind that food is a constant source of anxiety for people with PWS.
 Meals away from home and their normal routine are very stressful; anything you can do to reduce anxiety is immensely helpful to the individual and their family.